ibexa/documentation-developer/docs/personalization/legacy_recommendation_api.md

 #### Loading in the bottom

 You can place the code that loads the data from the eZ Recommender at the bottom of the generated document and flush the output buffer to the client just before requesting recommendations.
-The browser will get a whole page to render and can display it even if the very end of the page is still loading.
+The browser gets a whole page to render and can display it even if the very end of the page is still loading.
 Then the JavaScript code with the recommendation information loaded at the bottom of the page must fill the gaps on the page with recommendation as soon as it's completely loaded.

 #### Non-blocking loading in the background

 If the website is implemented in a language which supports multithreading or non-blocking I/O, it's possible to start the recommendation request just after the browser request is received.
-The page generation and the recommendation requests will be accomplished in parallel.
+The page generation and the recommendation requests are accomplished in parallel.
 By combining this idea with the previous solution and placing the recommendation results at the bottom of the page you can avoid any interruption in the processing.

 #### Loading from JavaScript using JSONP

-it's not possible to request the recommendation controller server directly from the JavaScript (over AJAX library or directly over XMLHttpRequest) because of the cross-domain restriction in most browsers.
+It's not possible to request the recommendation controller server directly from the JavaScript (over AJAX library or directly over XMLHttpRequest) because of the cross-domain restriction in most browsers.
 One of the possible technique to work around this limitation is [JSONP](https://en.wikipedia.org/wiki/JSONP).

 #### Loading over proxy

-A better solution in comparison with JSONP is to provide the proxy on the server side, which will forward script requests to the Recommender system.
+A better solution in comparison with JSONP is to provide the proxy on the server side, which forwards script requests to the Recommender system.
 It can be implemented as a very simple proxy using the [mod\_proxy module](https://httpd.apache.org/docs/2.2/mod/mod_proxy.html) of Apache Webserver.
 It just transfers the data and the JavaScript renders the response into HTML itself.